OPEC+ slashes oil production quotas to support prices

 “Technical organization”

-Asked on his arrival about the reaction to expect from Washington, the Emirati Minister of Energy, Souhail ben Mohammed Al-Mazrouei, kicked into touch, saying that it was a “technical organization” not mixing political issues.
+Asked on his arrival regarding the reaction to expect from Washington, the Emirati Minister of Energy, Souhail ben Mohammed Al-Mazrouei, kicked into touch, saying that it was a “technical organization” not mixing political issues.
 Also present, Saudi Prince Abdel Aziz bin Salman and Russian Deputy Prime Minister in charge of energy issues, Alexander Novak, are due to speak at a press conference.

 Historic gesture